alp78/rag-chatbot-ollama-langchain/README.md

 pip uninstall torch

 # 2. Install the CUDA-enabled version
+# NThe command below is for CUDA 12.6. confirmed to work with an RTX 3070 Ti Laptop
-# NOTE: The command below is for CUDA 12.8.
-Check https://pytorch.org/get-started/locally/ for the command that matches your system.
+# Check https://pytorch.org/get-started/locally/ for the command that matches your system.
-pip install torch torchvision --index-url https://download.pytorch.org/whl/cu128
+pip install torch torchvision --index-url https://download.pytorch.org/whl/cu126
 ```

 ### 6. Install Pandoc (for EPUB Support)